omry/omegaconf/docs/source/structured_config.rst

 - `dataclasses <https://docs.python.org/3.7/library/dataclasses.html>`_ are standard as of Python 3.7 or newer and are available in Python 3.6 via the `dataclasses` pip package.
 - `attrs <https://github.com/python-attrs/attrs>`_  Offset slightly cleaner syntax in some cases but depends on the attrs pip package.

-This documentation will use dataclasses, but you can use the annotation `@attr.s(auto_attribs=True)` from attrs instead of `@dataclass`.
+This documentation will use dataclasses, but you can use the annotation ``@attr.s(auto_attribs=True)`` from attrs instead of ``@dataclass``.

-Basic usage involves passing in a structured config class or instance to OmegaConf.structured(), which will return an OmegaConf config that matches the values and types specified in the input.
-OmegaConf will validate modifications to the created config object at runtime against the schema specified in the input class.
+Basic usage involves passing in a structured config class or instance to ``OmegaConf.structured()``, which will return an OmegaConf config that matches the values and types specified in the input.
+At runtine, OmegaConf will validate modifications to the created config object against the schema specified in the input class.

 Simple types